 Helmet Ballistic Ratings Explained

 As explained in a previous post, HGM explored the National Institute of Justice (NIJ) and its current ranking system for body armor (per Standard 0101.06).
 HGM also explored current materials incorporated into body armor, which are similar to those used in helmets today.
 The NIJ is regarded as the defacto standard bearer for the armor industry, and a majority of current helmets on the market are “tested to meet” NIJ Level IIIA threats using the predating NIJ testing method for helmets.
 On its blog, Team Wendy further explaines how this rating system applies to helmets (specifically theirs) and the advanced standards that today’s modern helmets are designed to address.
+However, helmets are not “certified” by the NIJ for the express reason that it is extremely difficult to get a consistent, measurable result of a bullet striking a curved surface (such as on the crown of a helmet).
+Thus, manufacturers generally send helmets to NIJ-approved or third-party testing labratories to measure performance against NIJ Standard 0101.06 (thus leading to “tested to meet” product descriptions).

 Head to Head: Ops Core vs Team Wendy